top of page

 Worship as a Source of Purpose and Motivation

-Worship connects people to a sense of purpose beyond immediate concerns.
-It reminds individuals of values and ideals worth striving for, such as kindness, justice, or humility.
+Worship connects us to a sense of purpose beyond immediate concerns.
+It reminds us of values and ideals worth striving for, such as kindness, justice, or humility.
 This connection can motivate positive actions and personal growth.

-Consider someone who starts their day with a moment of worship focused on gratitude and intention.
+Consider starting your day with a moment of worship focused on gratitude and intention.
 This practice can set a tone of mindfulness and kindness that influences decisions throughout the day.
-Worship becomes a compass guiding behavior and choices.
+Worship becomes a compass guiding our behavior and choices.

 In practical terms, worship can inspire you to:

-• Seek opportunities to serve others and contribute to community
+• Seek opportunities to serve others and contribute to the community.

 Worship and Community Connection